NCAR/fire-indices/README.md

 ## BI
 BI is Burning Index.
 Its inputs are daily maximum and minimum temperature, daily precipitation, daily minimum and maximum relative humidity, daily windspeed, daily downwelling shortwave radiation in W/m^2, daily specific humidity in kg/kg, 100 hour fuel moisture, 1000 hour fuel moisture, and energy release component.

+BI is an index in the National Fire Danger Rating System and describes the difficulty to control a fire.
+The higher the value of BI, the longer the flame length and the harder a fire is to contain.
+It is a combination of energy release component (ERC) and spread component (SC).
+This means it accounts for how much energy will be produced and for how fast it can spread.

 The scale for burning index depends on which fuel model is used.
-0 is low fire danger, and large values are higher fire danger.
+0 is low fire danger, and large values are higher fire danger, with values in the 60-80 range or higher suggesting containment will be difficult.
 It is of interest partially because it takes into account the same variables as ERC, but also includes wind, which is of great interest in wildfire spread.

 Like ERC, there are options for the fuel model inputs.
 It is closely related to ERC in many ways.